Background pattern

 • A viral infection that causes herpes-like lesions.

-• Bleeding gums, bleeding stomach or intestines, bleeding in the lower back due to hemorrhoidal bleeding, bleeding in the eyes, bleeding under the skin or inside the skin (hematoma).
+• Bleeding from the gums, bleeding from the stomach or intestine, bleeding in the lower back due to hemorrhoidal bleeding, bleeding in the eyes, bleeding under the skin, or inside the skin (hematoma).

 • Blood in the urine.

-• Changes in the skin, at the injection site.
-These may be swelling, a hard lump, bruising, bleeding into the skin (hematoma), skin rash, itching, and changes in skin color.
+• Changes in the skin at the injection site.
+These can be swelling, a hard lump, bruising, bleeding into the skin (hematoma), skin rash, itching, and changes in skin color.

 • Skin infection (cellulitis).